-- (4) The output of the DC Power Supply will be off before user pressing ENTER.
+- 4. The output of the DC Power Supply will be off before user pressing ENTER.
 Once ENTER is pressed, a message will pop up to remind users to connect to proper current shunt range.
 Set current shunt whose rating is closest to but still cover 2A.
-For Prodigit 7530, use 2A shunt directly. - (5) Press ENTER the system will set the output current to 2.00A automatically and appear second reading screen.
-Once the reading is done, the cursor will stop at position [1] as Figure 3-113 shows.
-Input the current (4 digits after decimal point) read by Current Shunt (DVM) and press "Length of the current of the curren
+For Prodigit 7530, use 2A shunt directly. - Press ENTER the system will set the output current to 2.00A automatically and appear second reading screen.
+Once the reading is done, the cursor will stop at position [1] as Figure 3-112 shows.
+Input the current (4 digits after decimal point) read by Current shunt range.
+Set current shunt whose rating is closest to but still cover 10A.
+For Prodigit 7530, use 20A shunt directly.

+Shunt (DVM) and press "